-Despite their many purported benefits, curation markets remain largely theoretical, with just several real-world examples in early-stage production.
+Despite their many purported benefits, curation markets remain mostly theoretical, with only several real-world examples in early-stage testing.
 Research is underway to identify potential attack vectors and catalysts for malicious behavior.
 Without a central authority, responding to unforeseen or undesirable events is much more difficult.
 Such systems need to be designed and vetted carefully while the stakes are still low.

 It took 20 search engines to boom and bust in the 90s and early 2000s before Google arrived.
-Likewise, perhaps we haven’t seen the full potential of DAOs realized yet.
+Likewise, we may not have seen the full potential of DAOs realized yet.
 AI may help facilitate that, and the results could be explosive.
 The most pragmatic goal of the Abraham project is to provide a safe testing ground for these ideas, before AI DAOs are around to take on more risky applications.

-Another goal is to make something beautiful: a blender for the collected creativity of the world, a shared imagination.
-The next article in this series (eta October) will elaborate more on this “collective imagination,” and provide the historical backdrop for the idea of an autonomous artificial artist.
+Another goal is to make something beautiful: a blender for the collected creativity of the world.
+The next article in this series (eta late October) will elaborate more on this “collective imagination,” and provide a historical backdrop for the idea of an autonomous artificial artist.